Program and courses Sociology: Politics, Policy and Society in Comparative Perspective

 Master's thesis

-- In case you do the Extended Master, it is preferable (but not mandatory) to connect the thesis to the junior traineeship.
+• In case you do the Extended Master, it is preferable (but not mandatory) to connect the thesis to your traineeship.

-You will find a detailed description of the courses and required literature in our course catalog.
+You will find a detailed description of the courses of the second intake moment in our course catalog.

 Please note: programs are subject to change.
 We advise you to look up the current program in OSIRIS Student at the start of the year.